yaperos/app-nodejs-codechallenge/README.md

 - `transactionExternalId` column depends on accountExternalIdDebit or accountExternalIdCredit.
 - `tranferTypeId` determine the value of transactionType, this should be a Collection.
 - The focus was changed to simulate an Anti-fraud external service, using queues and callbacks.
 Fine?
-- Avoid sending Anti-fraud validation for transactions over 1000.
+- Microservice avoid sending Anti-fraud validation for transactions over 1000.

 # Important notes
 - MongoDB as database but without embedded documents to be near/compatible a SQL approach.